ahmedssp/Task_MDIV0.1/README.md

 -2- for Senario 2 (Verify that Items are added to cart correctly)

-   we are follow steps of user and cosider the following:
+   we are follow steps of user and consider the following:

        -A- some products have one Item so we add only the available one item to avoide Assertion Faild -B- New offers come with product so we reject it